julbean/describealign/README.md

 Note that double-clicking "describealign.exe" won't do anything; the above command must be run in command prompt and in the same directory or it won't be able to find "ffmpeg" in the resources folder.

+A command prompt window in the correct directory can be opened by typing "cmd" into the filepath bar at the top of file explorer and then hitting enter.

 ### MacOS binary

 Mac users can do the same with the [latest release](https://github.com/julbean/describealign/releases/latest), then run: